SAP-samples/teched2022-DA264/exercises/ex2/README.md

 96. You are back to the Data Intellience Metadata Explorer Home page.
 <br>![](/exercises/ex2/images/Ex02_Part02_45.png)

+You have now:
+- created a glossary
-You have now created a glossary, custom attributes, which extend the meaning of an asset beyond the definition, [erformed a mass update on a custom attribute value, defined a business term, and associated the business term to a dataset and a column all to enriched your dataset.
+- added custom attributes, which extend the meaning of an asset beyond the definition
+- performed a mass update on a custom attribute value, all 'Gina Milo' references where changed to 'Gina Johnson'
+- defined a business term
+- associated the business term to a dataset and a column all to enriched your dataset.

 ## Rules